How to make Valentine’s Day a family celebration

-But, with lockdown in place, February 14 is shaping up to be very different this year and chances are you’ll be spending it with your entire household rather than just your partner.
-Not the romantic day you probably had in mind!
-But why not lean in to it, and use your at-home Valentine’s celebration as an opportunity to have some fun with your entire household?
+But, if you're spending Valentine's Day 2022 with your children rather than just your partner, you can still have a lovely time.
+Not the romantic day you probably had in mind, but lean in to it, and use it to have some fun with your entire household!

-Here are our ideas for Valentine’s Day during lockdown...
+Here are our ideas for family Valentine’s Day with the children...

 First off, the food.
 Put some calls in to your local restaurants to see if they are doing deliveries or home dinner kits (when the food arrives part prepared).
-Homeslice is offering nationwide delivery on their pizza-at-home kit, as well as a live virtual masterclass on how to make pizza (and cocktails for the adults).
-The Restaurant Kits UK website lists all the places doing deliveries this year, including cult spots such as Flesh & Buns and Mac & Wild.
+Homeslice is offering nationwide delivery on their 'take and make' pizza at home kit, as sometimes host live virtual masterclass on how to make pizza (and cocktails for the adults).
+The Restaurant Kits UK website lists all the places doing deliveries this year, including cult spots such as Flesh & Buns and Kricket.
 If you’re feeling brave, you could also suggest that your family makes their own pizza.
 Pizza dough is easy to make and kids love slathering on tomato sauce and adding toppings of their choice.
 Here’s a straightforward recipe from Sainsbury’s.